KacperBialy/CaloriesTracker/.ai/prd.md

 ### 4.1.
 In Scope for MVP

-- User authentication exclusively through Google OAuth2.
+- User authentication exclusively through login and password.
 - Processing meal queries sent to the API in text form.
 - Automatic retrieval of nutritional data.
 - Saving each product as a separate entry in the database.